 See resolution score.

-A means of allocating a specific number of job slots into which Tivoli Workload Scheduler can launch jobs.
-A job limit can be set for each job stream and for each workstation.
-For example, setting the workstation job limit to 25 permits Tivoli Workload Scheduler to have no more than 25 jobs running concurrently on the workstation.
+A means of allocating a specific number of job slots into which IBM Workload Scheduler is allowed to launch jobs.
+A job limit can be set foreach job stream, and for each workstation.
+For example, setting the workstation job limit to 25 permits IBM Workload Scheduler to have no more than 25 jobs running concurrently on the workstation.

 A phase of the IPL sequence that takes place prior to full paging during which only the data on the load-source disk unit can be accessed by the normal Licensed Internal Code functions.
 See also full paging, prestatic paging, static paging.

 A connection facility that causes a session traversing it to be terminated if no session activity is detected for a specified period of time.
 See also limited-resource session.

 A link defined by the node operator to be a limited resource, that is, a resource to remain active only when being used.
 Limited-resource links are deactivated if no session activity has been detected for a specified period of time.
 See also limited-resource session.

 A session that traverses a limited-resource link.
 The session is terminated if no session activity is detected for a specified period of time.
 See also limited resource, limited-resource link.